General Information

 Steel arch bridge entrance

-There is a trapezoidal gap between abutment and deck, which is covered by a steel plate.
-The abutment and the opposite edge of the checker plate are about at the same elevation level (h1 ≅ h2).
+There is a trapezoidal gap between the abutment and the deck that is covered by a trapezoidal steel plate.
+The abutment and the edge of the checker plate are about at the same elevation level (h1 ≅ h2).

 Bridge entrance 2.